physics-chalmers/tif285/doc/LectureNotes/content/MachineLearning/BNN/bnn.md

 <!-- !split -->
 # Bayesian neural networks
-The introduction part of this lecture is inspired by the chapter *"Learning as Inference"* in the excellent book [Information Theory, Inference, and Learning Algorithms](http://www.inference.org.uk/mackay/itila/) by David MacKay.
+The introduction part of this lecture is inspired by the chapter *"Learning as Inference"* in the excellent book [Information Theory, Inference, and Learning Algorithms](http://www.inference.org.uk/mackay/itila/) by David MacKay {cite}`Mackay2003`.

 Some python libraries that are relevant for Bayesian Neural Networks (and part of the general trend towards Probabilistic Programming in Machine Learning) are:
 * [PyMC3](https://docs.pymc.io/)